-Authority: The Department of Veterans Affairs (VA) is authorized to collect this information under the authority of Executive Order 9397 as amended by Executive Order 13478; Title III, Section 301, Subchapter III of Public Law 107-347 (Federal Information Security Management Act of 2002); Section 7406(c)(1) of Title 38 of the U.S. Code; and Sections 4103, 4115, and 4118 of Title 5 of the U.S. Code.
+Authority: The Department of Veterans Affairs (VA) is authorized to collect this information under the authority of Executive Order 9397 as amended by Executive Order 13478; Title III, Section 301, Subchapter III of Public Law 107-347 (Federal Information Security Management Act of 2002); Section 7406(c)(1) of Title 38 of the U.S. Code; and Sections 4103, 4115, and 4118 of Title 5 of the U.S. Code Version Date: October 1, 2022.

-Purpose: The Department of Veterans Affairs (VA) will use this information to ensure your training records are properly documented and retained into one system, the VA Talent Management System (TMS 2.0); and, accurately credited to your TMS 2.0 profile to acknowledge and provide verification training requirements are met.
+Purpose: The Department of Veterans Affairs (VA) will use this information to ensure your training records are properly documented and retained into one system, the VA Talent Management System (TMS); and accurately credited to your TMS profile to acknowledge and provide verification training requirements are met.

 Routine Uses: This information will be used by and disclosed to VA personnel and contractors who need the information to assist with activities related to the training management purposes.
-Additionally, this information will become a part of your permanent personnel record and is included in the respective government-wide, OPM/GOVT-1 - General Personnel Records (71 FR35356) and VA-specific, 76VA05 General Personnel Records - Title 38 (65 FR 45131) electronic system of recordsnotices (SORNs), and is subject to all published routine uses within these SORNs.
+Additionally, this information will become a part of your permanent personnel record and is included in the respective government-wide, OPM/GOVT-1 - General Personnel Records (71 FR35356) and is subject to all published routine uses within this SORNs.

-Disclosure: Furnishing this information is voluntary, including Social Security Number; however, failure to furnish the requested information may prevent you from establishing a TMS 2.0 profile and delay the completion of training that would be assigned as a result of the completion of this form.
+Disclosure: Furnishing this information is voluntary, including Social Security Number; however, failure to furnish the requested information may prevent you from establishing a TMS profile and delay the completion of training that would be assigned as a result of the completion of this form.

 Social Security Number (SSN): Your SSN may be requested under the authority of Executive Order 9397 as amended by Executive Order 13478.
 The SSN is used as a unique identifier to ensure that each individual's record in the system is unique, complete and accurate and the information is properly attributed.
-The SSN is not used by, nor displayed in, the TMS 2.0 for any other purpose.
+The SSN is not used by, nor displayed in, the TMS for any other purpose.